LaravelFreelancerNL/arangodb-php-client/docs/admin-manager.md

 # Admin manager

-Manages administrative functions to manage the server/cluster and retrieve server level information.
+Manages administrative functions and information retrieval for the server/cluster.

 ## Functions
 The admin manager supports the following functions: